awslabs/sagemaker-battlesnake-ai/Documentation/TrainModelAndDeploy.md

 - Once in SagemakerModelTraining.ipynb, run through the notebook to train or run hyperparameter optimization (Press ► on the top to run the notebook (see here for a tutorial on how to use jupyter notebooks).
 - set `run_hpo = False` to train and `run_hpo = True` to run hyperparameter optimization.

+> __Dev tools:__ Editing code in Jupyter with no source version control is convenient for test but won't work for big projects.
+If you want to go further follow the [setup source control](SetupSourceControl.md)

 ## Training a reinforcement learning model

 The reinforcement learning component provides an openAI gym to train your battlesnake bots (https://play.battlesnake.com/) and an mxnet example train your own network.